Republican Romney opts out of 2016 run for president

 An average of recent polls by Real Clear Politics showed Romney with 20 percent support in the Republican field, with Bush coming in second at 11 percent and others in single digits.

-"So I am convinced that we could win the nomination but fully realize it would have been a difficult test and a hard fight," Romney said.
+"So I am convinced that we could win the nomination but fully realise it would have been a difficult test and a hard fight," Romney said.

 He said he still believed he could present a strong message of "making the world safer" and improving the U.S. economy for the middle class, but he did not want to make it more difficult for someone who might have a better chance of getting elected.